That dollar amount represents a 23.7% increase from $66.1 billion four years earlier in 2021.

 Illinois has highly negative net exports in the international trade of crude petroleum oils and smartphones.
 In turn, these cashflows indicate Illinois’ competitive disadvantages under these product categories.

-The following list shows the top 10 customers that purchased three-quarters (75%) worth of the total value of products exported from Illinois during 2022.
+The following list shows the top 10 customers that purchased roughly three-quarters (74.5%) worth of the total value of products exported from Illinois during 2024.

 Sixty-nine of Illinois-based corporations rank among Fortune 1000 Companies, a list that showcases America’s largest businesses.
 Selected examples are listed below.